MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 10. On the **Configuration complete** page, select **Exit**.

-11. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant.
+11. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Users - All users** page of the Contoso Azure AD tenant.

-12. On the **Users - All users** blade, note that the list of user objects includes all user accounts with the UPN suffix matching the custom domain name of the Azure AD tenant.
+12. On the **Users - All users** page, note that the list of user objects includes all user accounts with the UPN suffix matching the custom domain name of the Azure AD tenant.
 You may need to refresh the page or wait a few minutes to see the change.

-13. In the Azure portal, navigate to the **Groups - All groups** blade of the Contoso Azure AD tenant and note that all the corp.contoso.com domain groups have been synchronized as well.
+13. In the Azure portal, navigate to the **Groups - All groups** page of the Contoso Azure AD tenant and note that all the corp.contoso.com domain groups have been synchronized as well.

-14. In the Azure portal, navigate to the **Contoso - Azure AD Connect** blade and select **Azure AD Connect** on the left.
+14. In the Azure portal, navigate to the **Contoso - Azure AD Connect** page and select **Azure AD Connect** on the left.
 Verify that the following settings are set:

     - Azure AD Connect Sync Status: **Enabled**